 Step 10.
 Your Baptismal Records and Certificate:

-The record of the baptism will is kept in the permanent records of St. Joseph Parish.
+The record of the baptism is kept in the permanent records of St. Joseph Parish.

 Therefore, please be sure of the accuracy of information and the spelling of names.
 If a baptismal certificate is needed at a later date, notify the Church where the Baptism took place and a certificate will be mailed to you.